 - Crawling the Internet for free content indexed by search engines and creating a searchable database based on this information.

 In addition to selling these in-depth profiles of people and businesses, Radaris also offers paid monitoring services so that you receive alerts as new information is added to your profile over time.
 However, this is a reactive strategy that will not truly remove yourself from Radaris.
+In order to practice smart reputation management you have to be proactive.

 Is Radaris attacking your privacy?

 For people who are concerned about online privacy, Radaris, (and sites like it) poses serious threats to maintaining just that.
-Radaris finds virtually any records accessible online, or through various databases to provide as much information about a person, business or property as possible.
+Radaris finds virtually any records accessible online, or through various databases to provide as much personal information about a person, business or property as possible.

 Unfortunately, because these are all technically accessible by law, Radaris won’t face any negative consequences for sharing this kind of information.
 Public access to this information in small quantities may not seem like a threat, but when these pieces are bundled together as profiles, this can feel invasive.
 This is why researching the Radaris opt out process is so important.